-Welding Safety Tips and Hazards for Beginner Welders
+Top 5 Welding Safety Tips for Beginners

 Understanding the best welding safety practices can help to keep you safe while enjoying your new career as a welder.
 When it comes to welding tips, many of them are widely applicable, and everyone gets exposed to some of the same dangers.
 Here are some tips that can help to mitigate some of the dangers so that you have a largely positive experience.